In this article I'll cover

 Why I switched to Continuous Brew

 My first Kombucha had the perfect condiitons.
 An airing cupoboard at a constant 20 degrees 24/7 x 365 days.
-I switched to continous brew as I foufn the whole relaoding of the liquid each week messy.
+I switched to continous brew as I found the whole reloading of the liquid each week messy.
 Really messy.
 Continuous brew is so much simpler.
-You pop a small glass under the dpout, twist the handle and it dribbles out.
+You pop a small glass under the spout, twist the handle and it dribbles out.
 Easy.
 You reload the sweet tea in the top to replaneish.
 No fiddling around with plastic containers and trying not to drop your slippery SCOBY onto the counter/floor etc.

 When you might need a heating belt or mat…

 We moved to a drafty Sixties home.
 No rooms at a constant temperature and the water tank cupboard too tight.
 So it had to be kicthen area.
 I killed a few Scobies experimenting with locations.
 I bought a simple heating belt that runs from Autumn to Spring.
 It adds a few degrees of heat onto the glass vessel.
 The SCOBY community are happy.
 Now I have the problem of too many!
 (Compost!)